 This type of developmental editing is most useful in the early stages of the publishing process, before copy editing and beta readers.
 This is our chance to really bring your story together and make sure everything comes together to make one cohesive story.

 As such, this is a more in-depth process than beta-reading or proofreading.
 I will analyze your world-building, dialogue, characters, and plot.
 I will make sure everything flows smoothly and there aren’t any plot holes, pacing issues, or inconsistencies.
-These are normally things I would comment on in my reviews, but as an editor I am giving you a chance to fix these things before it gets that far. (:

 Copy Editing AND Content Editing